Dukat, Albania

 Dukat is a community in Vlorë County, southern Albania.
-With the 2015 local government reform, it became part of the municipality Vlorë.
+With the 2015 local government reform, it became part of the municipality of Vlorë.
 The Dukat Plain covers an area of around 1,000–1,500 ha delimited by the Ceraunian Mountains and opened in the north towards the Bay of Vlorë on the Adriatic.
 Dukat traditionally belongs to the Albanian ethnographic region of Labëria.

 Name

 Its name contains the Albanian suffix -at, widely used to form toponyms from personal names and surnames.